Support for care experienced students

 Edinburgh Napier University

 Glasgow Caledonian University

 Glasgow School of Art

 Queen Margaret University

 Royal Conservatoire of Scotland

 University of the West of Scotland

 We’d always recommend that you contact the college or university you are interested in if you have any queries about the support they offer to care experienced students, so that they can provide you with up-to-date information.
-Find a list of the named point of contact at every university in Scotland for care experienced students who you can contact for information and advice.
+There should be a named point of contact at every university in Scotland for care experienced students who you can contact for information and advice.

 HUB for SUCCESS: supporting those with care experience to get in, stay in, or return to education

 The HUB for SUCCESS (Support for University and College for Care Experienced in South East Scotland) is a collaborative project concerned with improving post-school educational outcomes for people of all ages with experience of care.
 Find out more here.